Phil Simms: Professional career

-NFL Draft
+NFL draft

-Before the 1979 NFL Draft, new San Francisco 49ers head coach Bill Walsh flew to Morehead State with assistant coach Sam Wyche to work out Simms.
+Before the 1979 NFL draft, new San Francisco 49ers head coach Bill Walsh flew to Morehead State with assistant coach Sam Wyche to work out Simms.
 Walsh was so impressed that he planned to draft Simms in the third round, preferring him over the quarterback they ultimately took, Joe Montana of Notre Dame.
 But the New York Giants decided to make Simms their first round pick (seventh overall) to the surprise of many.
 As Simms acknowledged, "most people have never heard of me."
 When Simms's name was announced by Commissioner Pete Rozelle in front of the audience at the draft in New York, his selection was booed loudly by the Giants fans in attendance.
-(He was the second quarterback taken; Jack Thompson of Washington State went to Cincinnati with the third overall pick.)
+He was the second quarterback taken; Jack Thompson of Washington State went to Cincinnati with the third overall pick.
 Simms was not then happy being a Giant either, "All I was thinking was which teams I would rather play for—the Green Bay Packers, the Kansas City Chiefs, San Diego, San Francisco..."
 But he became popular with his teammates, who jokingly dubbed him "Prince Valiant" in his rookie training camp.

 Rookie year

-Simms won his first five starts of his rookie year in 1979; he was 6–4 as a starter, threw for 1,743 yards and 13 touchdown passes, and was named to the NFL All-Rookie Team.
+Simms won the first five starts of his rookie year in 1979; finishing with a 6–4 record, threw for 1,743 yards and 13 touchdown passes, and was named to the NFL All-Rookie Team.
 He was runner-up for Rookie of the Year, behind future teammate Ottis Anderson.